A visitor named Melanie asks the following question about digestive enzymes.

 Thank you for your time and input!”

 Great question.
-Yes, while it is true, that our bodies create digestive enzymes, the problem is that most of us are deficient.
-Deficiencies may occur as a result of a poor diet, Candida overgrowth, environmental toxins, stress, genetics not chewing thoroughly enough, alcohol consumption or other nutritional deficiencies.
+Yes, while it is true, that our bodies create digestive enzymes, the problem is that many of us are deficient.
+Deficiencies may occur as a result of a poor diet, Candida overgrowth, SIBO, environmental toxins, stress, genetics, not chewing thoroughly enough, alcohol consumption, or nutritional deficiencies.
 Additionally, as we grow older the body doesn’t produce as many as they used to.

 Enzymes are crucial for breaking down the food you consume so the body can absorb the nutrients.
 Without sufficient levels of enzymes you won’t digest adequately and thus the body won’t receive the nutrients it needs to function optimally.

 Yes, they really are effective.
-Supplementing your diet with digestive enzymes can be helpful for a variety of digestive conditions like heartburn, indigestion, gas, bloating, irritable bowel, upset stomach, constipation and food allergies.
-They also help keep Candida, parasites and other unhealthy bacteria in balance.
+Supplementing your diet with digestive enzymes can be helpful for a variety of digestive conditions like heartburn, indigestion, gas, bloating, irritable bowel, upset stomach, constipation, and food sensitivities.
+They also help keep Candida, parasites, and other unhealthy microbes at bay.
 I use them all the time and they help me a great deal.
+However, they aren’t miracle cures and are not going to keep Candida under control all by themselves.
+They need to be used as part of a comprehensive plan that covers all the bases involved in yeast overgrowth.

 People with Candida as well as many other people typically have enzyme deficiencies that fall under two different categories, hydrochloric acid and pancreatic enzymes.